Azure/apim-landing-zone-accelerator/scenarios/apim-baseline/terraform/README.md

-# Azure API Management - Secure Baseline [Bicep]
+# Azure API Management - Secure Baseline [Terraform]

-This is the Bicep-based deployment guide for [Scenario 1: Azure API Management - Secure Baseline](../README.md).
+This is the Terraform-based deployment guide for [Scenario 1: Azure API Management - Secure Baseline](../README.md).

 ## Prerequisites

 This is the starting point for the instructions on deploying this reference implementation.
-There is required access and tooling you'll need in order to accomplish this.
+There is the required access and tooling you'll need in order to accomplish this.

 - An Azure subscription
 - The following resource providers [registered](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider):